Fractured Magic: Chapter Nineteen

 Fractured Magic is a fantasy webserial about political and personal accountability, ghosts both figurative and literal, and a pair of estranged friends who act like they’ve gone through the world’s messiest divorce.

 “What—,” Maebhe squeaked.
 But no, that would be rude.
 “Um.
-That is, who are you?”
+Who are you?”

 Leileas must be frìth.
 Maebhe had seen drawings in dusty old sketchbooks, but those never accounted for scale.